jamesshore/quixote/CONTRIBUTING.md

 5. **They provide a human-readable description** via the `toString()` method.
 For example, `Position.toString()` returns strings such as "60px".

 Value classes are usually less than 100 lines long.
 The logic required isn't very complex.
-See the [`src/values`](src/values) folder to see them.
+Find them in the [`src/values`](src/values) folder.

 ## Release Process